ndatg/tonstorage-cli/README.md

 # TON Storage CLI

-The TON Storage CLI is a Node.js application that you can use to connect to and interact with `storage-daemon`.
+TON Storage CLI is a Node.js application that you can use to connect to and interact with `storage-daemon`.

 ## Overview